MicrosoftDocs/visualstudio-docs/subscriptions/vs-pluralsight.md

 ms.author: amast
 manager: shve
 ms.assetid: bc8b526c-2fed-4ac8-aaa2-73d2495256fd
-ms.date: 4/5/2022
+ms.date: 4/11/2022
 ms.topic: how-to
 description:  Learn about the Pluralsight training subscription included with selected Visual Studio subscriptions.
 ---

 # Pluralsight training benefits in Visual Studio subscriptions
 Advance your skills with expert-authored courses, learning paths, adaptive skill measurement, and more!
-You may be eligible for up to six months of free, unlimited access to the entire Pluralsight catalog depending on which Visual Studio subscription you have.
+Take your learning to the next level with up to six months of access to the Pluralsight tech skills platform.
+Master Azure, C#, Angular, ASP.NET Core and other trending tech, assess your skills and close any gaps by learning from industry experts.

 The table below details what Pluralsight subscription benefits are available to each Visual Studio subscription type.
 Some subscribers will also be able to take advantage of limited courses after their full catalog access subscription expires.
 Pluralsight will guide you through that process when your full catalog subscription expires.